 Mahesh Srinivasan is an Assistant Professor in the Department of Psychology and a member of the Cognitive Science Faculty at the University of California, Berkeley.
 He received his Ph.D. in Developmental Psychology from Harvard University in 2011.
 On campus, Dr. Srinivasan directs the Language and Cognitive Development Laboratory, which uses empirical methods to explore how linguistic, cognitive, and social abilities arise and interact with one another during human development and across different cultures.
 Dr. Srinivasan’s work has been published in numerous journals, including Cognition, Cognitive Psychology, and Developmental Science, and is supported by the National Science Foundation.

-The Early Development & Learning Science Programs will launch in the fall of 2017.
-If you have questions about or ideas for our new programs, please contact Dr. Margaret Bridges.
+If you have questions about our new programs, please contact Dr. Margaret Bridges.